 - provided feedback to institutions like UCAS and the Student Loans Company;

 - launched a new Equal Access Network to provide peer-to-peer support for current and aspiring students from refugee and asylum-seeking backgrounds.

-My name is AbdulRahman and I am currently in my second year studying Aeronautical Engineering at the University of Salford in Manchester.
+My name is AbdulRahman and I am an Aeronautical Engineering Graduate from the University of Salford in Manchester.
 When I first wanted to get into higher education, the first obstacle I faced was that I actually did not know how to apply or what qualifications were required.
 After overcoming the obstacles and managing to get into university, I decided to join STAR as an Equal Access Activist to help refugees and sanctuary seekers achieve their dreams and reach their ambitions.
 I would never want anyone to suffer the same way I did.